HR leader discussing benchmarking data with team

 The composition of your workforce, whether it is mostly full-time, part-time, remote, or contract workers can influence your HR staffing needs.
 More diverse workforces often require additional HR support, while more homogenous workforces may be easier to manage with a leaner HR team.

-It’s really important to drill down and filter for these requirements when benchmarking, as stakeholders are more likely to buy in to the outcome when they know the data is relevant.
+When benchmarking, it’s important to drill down and filter for these requirements, as stakeholders are more likely to agree with benchmarks when they know the data is relevant.
 If you’re looking for HR to employee ratio benchmarks tailored to your organization, then check out CompanySights.

 Three Examples of Benchmarking the HR to Employee Ratio